 We expect people to behave a certain way.
 Specifically, we expect them to always treat us kindly, fairly and respectfully.
 But the reality is some people won’t.
 They will lose their tempers or act foolishly, regardless of how we treat them.
 This must be accepted.

 Don’t lower your standards, but do remind yourself that removing your expectations of others—especially those who are being difficult—is the best way to avoid being disappointed by them.
 You will end up sadly disappointed if you expect others will always do for you as you do for them.
-Not everyone has the same heart as you.
+Not everyone has the same heart and resilience as you.
 Not everyone’s heart is filled with genuine gratitude.

 How to Find Gratitude When You Catch Yourself Complaining